That Won’t Work in Tacoma!

 I beg to differ.

 Shortly after September 11th, 2001, I was absentmindedly reading the newspaper and noticed that the Tacoma Jewish Temple, Beth El, had been the victim of an attempted arson.
-Fortunately, a neighbor had called the fire department quickly so there was little damage.
+Fortunately, a neighbor had called the fire department quickly, so there was little damage.
 Yet this, combined with graffiti a week earlier blaming U.S. support of Israel for the terrorist attacks, had our community concerned.
 A local association of different religious groups decided to hold a candlelight vigil at the temple to support its members.

 I was deeply disturbed by the news of the fire.
 Temple Beth El’s Rabbi Glickman had come to speak to my college class about Judaism.
 He had struck me as a man of strong character and faith.
 I had attended a Friday night service and appreciated the people I had met.
 How could someone try to destroy their temple?

 I decided to attend the vigil.
 I wasn’t expecting many people; it had only been two days since the attempted fire, and I had seen next to no publicity.
-I hoped that we’d have at least 50, or maybe even 75 people.
+I hoped that we’d have at least 50 or maybe even 75 people.

-That Won't Work in TacomaEventually, Rabbi Glickman spoke.
+Eventually, Rabbi Glickman spoke.
 He was obviously moved by the strong show of support.
 His message, simple and to the point, thanked us for coming and standing with the Jewish community to make sure that such acts of hatred “won’t work in Tacoma.”
-Later we all walked with our candles around the temple.
+Later, we all walked around the temple with candles.
 This was the first rainy, windy night of the season, not the best night for candles, but this only brought us together.
-Christians, Jews and those of other persuasions chatted and re-lit each others’ candles as we surrounded the temple grounds.
+Christians, Jews, and those of other persuasions chatted and re-lit each others’ candles as we surrounded the temple grounds.
 I was profoundly moved by this show of support, as anti-Semitism has always made me wonder if humans will ever move beyond scapegoating Jews.

 Originally published as HeroicStories #252 on Nov 12, 2001